ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

     </saml2:AttributeStatement>

-Below is the corresponding climber configuration.
+Below is the corresponding ascender configuration.

 ::